-Traditional cotton yields a lot of earth-damaging chemical runoff.
-All those pesticides and fertilizers are contributing to global biodiversity loss, which is one of the most concerning planetary boundaries we just can’t afford to cross.
+Regular cotton yields a lot of earth-damaging chemical runoff.
+All those toxic pesticides and fertilizers are contributing to global biodiversity loss, which is one of the most concerning planetary boundaries we just can’t afford to cross.

-Going beyond do-no-harm, organic cotton has a place in the growing field of regenerative agriculture because of its potential to sequester carbon from the atmosphere and actually improve biodiversity.
+Going beyond do-no-harm, organic farming has a place in the growing field of regenerative agriculture because of its potential to sequester carbon from the atmosphere and actually improve biodiversity.

 Regenerative agriculture can be used in agricultural systems that increase the amount of organic matter found in soil and create resilient ecosystems and farming communities.

-The energy demands of organic cotton are also much lower (remember, fertilizers come from fossil fuels).
-A life cycle analysis found that the energy demand of organic cotton was 62% lower than conventional cotton.
+The energy demands of organic cotton farming are also much lower (remember, fertilizers come from fossil fuels).
+A life cycle analysis (LCA) by Textile Exchange found that the energy demand of organic cotton was 62% lower than conventional cotton.

 Social Benefits of Organic Cotton

-We mentioned the potential association between GMO cotton and farmer suicides earlier, but here’s another shocking fact: when farmers do commit suicide, they commonly do so by swallowing the very pesticides they’re unable to pay off.
+We mentioned the association between GMO cotton and farmer suicides earlier, but here’s another shocking fact: when farmers do commit suicide, they commonly do so via pesticide poisoning, using the very pesticides they’re unable to pay off.

 There’s a lot to unpack here.
 It’s both devastating and telling that the tool that supposedly supports these farmers’ livelihoods is in fact what ends their lives.

-This also leads us to worry about all of the farmers who are exposed to these life-ending pesticides on a daily basis, even if they aren’t consuming them.
+Not to mention concerns about all of the farmers and their families who are exposed to these life-ending pesticides on a daily basis simply by carrying out their work.

 Organic Cotton is Farmer Friendly:

-In addition to endangering flora and fauna, the pesticides and herbicides used for conventional cotton aren’t great for human health either.
+In addition to endangering flora and fauna, the pesticides and herbicides used in non-organic cotton farming pose a risk to human health.

-Some of these pesticides have been associated with health conditions like chronic coughing, skin irritation, nausea, vomiting and diarrhea, loss of consciousness, and seizures.
-Long term exposure can cause depression and anxiety and has been associated with several cancers.
+Some of these pesticides have been associated with health conditions like chronic coughing, skin allergies, nausea, vomiting and diarrhea, loss of consciousness, and seizures.
+Long-term exposure can cause depression and anxiety and has been associated with birth defects and several cancers.

-Not only do agrochemicals compromise a farmer’s physical health, but their mental health suffers when they see the damage these chemicals have on soil and ecosystems as a whole.
+Not only do agrochemicals compromise a farmer’s physical health, but their mental health suffers when they see the damage these chemicals have on soil (making for unhealthy crops in the future) and ecosystems as a whole.

-Fortunately, organic cotton supports healthier working conditions by keeping GMOs, pesticides, and chemicals out of more than 350,033 hectares of land.
+Fortunately, organic cotton farming supports safer working conditions by keeping GMOs, pesticides, and chemicals off of more than 350,033 hectares of land.